alexandrinio/COVID-19-Data-analysis/README.md

 The company’s scientists quickly prepared the blood for analysis on a microfluidic chip where individual immune cells can be isolated and their antibodies studied.
 Within three days, AbCellara CEO Carl Hansen says, the company had inspected 5 million cells and found 500 different excreted antibodies that stuck to the “spike” protein of the virus, potentially blocking it.
 Any one of these antibodies could be a cure for others infected.

+# “You have the potential in your body to encode 100 billion different antibodies.”

 # Built With
 * [R](https://www.r-project.org/) - Programming language